Ever wanted a better introduction than "what's your name" or "how are you?"

 That's all fine and dandy, but what effects exactly will students be able to perform?
-The sleights we teach, and theory about structure and creating a magical experience can be applied to an infinite number of tricks, limited only by creativity.
+The sleights we teach and theories about creating a magical experience can be applied to an infinite number of tricks, limited only by creativity.
 However, here are some of the effects possible.

 Transposition: Two signed, unique cards chosen by the spectator switch places while held by the spectator.